oskardudycz/event-driven.io/content/posts/2022-08-10--why_are_we_afraid_of_our_decisions/index.en.md

 **TLDR: Let's not be afraid to make difficult decisions.** If we discuss them well, they may not be all that difficult.
 Let's learn to live with them and accept that we may be wrong.
 We make decisions at a given point in time.
 However, this does not release us from analysing and assessing whether we made a mistake and correcting our mishaps.

+Check also the follow up post, explaining how to make decisions based on the existing state: [What do the British writer and his fence have to do with architecture?](/en/chesterton_fence_and_software_architecture).

 Cheers!

 Oskar